ngokevin/aframe-presentation-kit/content.md

 ```

 <!-- NOTES -->
-- "What if we could encapsulate all that boilerplate to just one line of HTML?"
+- "What if we could encapsulate all that boilerplate to one line just one line?"
 - Quickly go from idea to prototype without hassle

 ---